Ceramic Dictionary

 a) Wash is to clean with liquid, water is the principle one.

-b) Wash is a color or liquid product diluted with water for painting a thin coat.
+b) Wash is a color or liquid product diluted with water for applying as a thin coat of paint.

 Waster: is a piece of pottery that has been damaged during the process of making it and is abandoned as waste.